Tell us a story we can’t report ourselves.

 This is our jam: app development and management at scale, and all the software and services that support this task.
 We want to know how everything works, from a sysadmin or dev angle.

-People like TNS because it’s about something.
-It analyzes and explains technology, and the voice we give to it is positive, forward-thinking, cut-through-the-nonsense.
+People like TNS because it analyzes and explains technology, with a voice that it is positive, forward-thinking and cuts through the nonsense.

 And we don’t talk down to the reader; we know the reader is intelligent.

 Mostly, we want stories that offer our readers a little something for their time.
 Busy people, they are.
 They’re CTOs, project managers, developers, administrators and other technically-inclined IT pros who do not appreciate having their time frittered away on artfully-disguised marketing copy.

 Contributed stories are, at heart, an exercise in mutual exploitation.
 So if you truly do desire an audience before our technically-inclined (and hella influential) readers, you will have to bring it.

 In other words, don’t write like you are writing a presentation for a company meeting; Write like you’re urgently describing something important, or at least entertainingly bizarre, to your technically-inclined peeps, all sitting around the fire (or bar) late at night, trading tales of the craft.

 If you are a standards group or an open source project, we want to hear what you’re doing.
 If you’re company with a unique technical perspective on the market, explain it to us in an elucidated, compelling way.
 If you’ve sussed out a better technique for getting your job done, we want to hear about it.

 A contributed piece doesn’t have to be 3,000 words of heavy teaching.
 It can be 500 words outlining a technical epiphany, a handy technique, or a small lesson learned of some sort.
 Code snippets are fine, as are visualizations, and stats and metrics are always appreciated.